James Fenimore Cooper: First endeavors

 In 1820, when reading a contemporary novel to his wife Susan, he decided to try his hand at fiction, resulting in a neophyte novel set in England he called Precaution (1820).
 Its focus on morals and manners was influenced by Jane Austen's approach to fiction.
 Precaution was published anonymously and received modestly favorable notice in the United States and England.
 By contrast, his second novel The Spy (1821) was inspired by an American tale related to him by neighbor and family friend John Jay.
-It became the first novel written by an American to become a bestseller at home and abroad, requiring several re-printings to satisfy demand.
-Set in the "Neutral Ground" between British and American forces and their guerrilla allies in Westchester County, New York, the action centers on spying and skirmishing taking place in and around what is widely believed to be John Jay's family home "The Locusts" in Rye, New York of which a portion still exists today as the historic Jay Estate.
+It became the first novel written by an American to become a bestseller at home and abroad, requiring several reprintings to satisfy demand.
+Set in the "Neutral Ground" between British and American forces and their guerrilla allies in Westchester County, New York, the action centers on spying and skirmishing taking place in and around what is widely believed to be John Jay's family home The Locusts in Rye, New York, of which a portion still exists today as the historic Jay Estate.

 Following on a swell of popularity, Cooper published The Pioneers, the first of the Leatherstocking series in 1823.
-The series features the inter-racial friendship of Natty Bumppo, a resourceful American woodsman who is at home with the Delaware Indians, and their chief, Chingachgook.
-Bumppo was also the main character of Cooper's most famous novel The Last of the Mohicans (1826), written in New York City where Cooper and his family lived from 1822 to 1826.
+The series features the interracial friendship of Natty Bumppo, a resourceful American woodsman who is at home with the Delaware Indians, and their chief, Chingachgook.
+Bumppo was also the main character of Cooper's most famous novel The Last of the Mohicans (1826), written in New York City, where Cooper and his family lived from 1822 to 1826.
 The book became one of the more widely read American novels of the 19th century.
-At this time, Cooper had been living in New York on Beach Street in what is now downtown's Tribeca.
+At this time, Cooper had been living in New York City on Beach Street in what is now downtown's Tribeca.

 In 1823, he became a member of the American Philosophical Society in Philadelphia.
 In August of that same year, his first son died.
 He organized the influential Bread and Cheese Club that brought together American writers, editors, artists, scholars, educators, art patrons, merchants, lawyers, politicians, and others.

 In 1824, General Lafayette arrived from France aboard the Cadmus at Castle Garden in New York City as the nation's guest.
-Cooper witnessed his arrival and was one of the active committee of welcome and entertainment.
+Cooper witnessed his arrival and was one of the active committees of welcome and entertainment.